EmilianoDeLaGarzaVillarreal/flowchain-implementation/README.md

 ## How to Run

 You can simulate federated training with four clients using different scenes as local data.
+Before Running you will need to process the data.

+`python src/data/TP/process_data.py`

 ### 1. FedAvg (10 Rounds)